piodag/piodag.github.io/_posts/2014-3-10-2-right-side-effect.md

 and confirm the bias of the various Passing Bablok methods.
 It was chosen to increase the resolution in the tails: one point for every 0.002 units in the interval \[0.9;1.1\] for a total of 109 points.
-Each point consists of aproportion over 1000 regressions.
+Each point consists of a proportion over 1000 regressions.
 The Deming - jackknife method was added as additional reference to the list.

 The Deming bootstrap BCa method is again shown to be particularly